 Universal Robina Corporation (URC) is one of the largest branded food product companies in the Philippines, with the distinction of being called the country's first "Philippine Multinational".
-It has established a strong presence in ASEAN and has further expanded its reach to the Oceania region through the acquisitions of Griffin's Food Limited and Snack Brands Australia.
+URC has established a strong presence in ASEAN and has further expanded its reach to the Oceania region through the acquisitions of Griffin's Food Limited, the number one snackfoods company in New Zealand and Snack Brands Australia (SBA), the second largest salty snacks player in Australia.
 URC was founded in 1954 when Mr. John Gokongwei, Jr. established Universal Corn Products, Inc., a cornstarch manufacturing plant in Pasig.
-The Company is involved in a wide range of food-related businesses, including the manufacture and distribution of branded consumer foods, production of hogs and dayold pullets, manufacture of animal feeds and veterinary products, flour milling, and sugar milling and refining.
+The Company is involved in a wide range of food-related businesses, including the manufacture and distribution of branded consumer foods, production of hogs and poultry, manufacture of animal feeds and veterinary products, flour milling, and sugar milling and refining.
 It has also ventured into the renewables business for sustainability through Distillery and Cogeneration divisions.
-In the Philippines, URC is a dominant player with leading market shares in salty snacks, candies and chocolates and is a significant player in biscuits.
-It is also the largest player in the RTD tea market and cup noodles, and is a respectable 2nd player in coffee business.
+In the Philippines, URC is a dominant player with leading market shares in Snacks, Candies and Chocolates and is a significant player in Biscuits.
+URC is also the largest player in the Ready-to-Drink (RTD) Tea market and Cup Noodles, and is a competitive 3rd player in the Coffee business.
 With the acquisition of Balayan sugar mill last February 2016, URC Sugar division is now the largest producer in the country based on capacity.